 7. A pint of white vinegar poured down your loo and left overnight should budge water rings and any stains.

-8. Use vinegar for a maintenance wash in your washing machine.
+8. Uses of vinegar for a maintenance wash in your washing machine.
 Over time, especially when using low temperatures and lots of fabric softener (I sometimes use vinegar as fabric softener instead) your machine can become full of gunk and limescale, start to smell and just generally start to run inefficiently.
 Once a month I put old cleaning rags etc. in the drum, pour around 500ml of brown malt vinegar in after it and 50ml into the powder tray and wash on hot.
 If it is your first time doing this you may notice lots of old fabric softener and general grimness coming out but fear ye not because if you repeat this a couple of times your washing machine will soon be sorted.

 10. Got grease stains on the splash back behind your cooker?
 Run neat vinegar across them on a damp cloth and they should budge in no time.